ms337/blog-lines/content/pages/bookshelf.md

 - Games People Play: The Psychology of Human Relationships, Eric Berne
 - Elon Musk, Walter Isaacson
 - Reframe Your Brain, Scott Adams
-- Anthology of Balaji Srinivasan
+- The Anthology of Balaji: A Guide to Technology, Truth, and Building the Future, Eric Jorgenson
 - Musashi: An Epic Novel of the Samurai Era Hardcover, Eiji Yoshikawa
 - Genghis Khan and the Making of the Modern World, Jack Weatherford
 - Testaments Betrayed, Milan Kundera